tugwitt/spec/manager/README.md

 ### General Lie Group

-this is the representation of the underlying "model" of the dataset. initially (before any data is inserted), this will start out as some base representation. this state model gets updated as new data is inserted through a kind of "backprop". this is meant to be the general representation of a given dataset, in the same way the e8 Lie group is the general representation of particle physics.
+this is the representation of the underlying "model" of the dataset. initially (before any data is inserted), this will start out as some base representation. this state model gets updated as new data is inserted through a kind of "backprop" (the [Lie derivative](https://en.wikipedia.org/wiki/Lie_derivative)). this is meant to be the general representation of a given dataset, in the same way the e8 Lie group is the general representation of particle physics.

 ### Record Commit Log